Table of Contents

 Term Length

 Members initially serve five-year terms and may receive one term extension of five years on the advice of the board chair and the dean of the relevant school.
-Renewal of membership terms is coordinated by the administrative director of the program in consultation with the school dean or program director and board chair.
+Renewal of membership terms is coordinated by the director of the program in consultation with the school dean or program director and board chair.
 Advisors’ terms end on June 30 of the fifth year following the appointment.
+Renewals will be carefully reviewed by the Office of the Boards of Advisors in coordination with the Dean or Program Director.
 Under exceptional circumstances, the term of appointment may be extended beyond ten years with the approval of the president and Trustee Executive Committee.
 On completion of his or her term, advisors may be offered emeritus status upon recommendation of the university provost, council chair, school dean or program director and board chair.
 University trustees generally serve without term limit during their tenure as trustees.
 At the conclusion of a trustee’s term, his or her advisor term will normally expire the following June.
-He or she may be offered a five-year term, renewable once, unless emeritus membership is preferred.
 Should a current advisor be elected to the Board of Trustees, his or her term may be extended to run concurrently with the new trustee term.

 Back to Top